berkeley-gif/coeqwal-website/README.md

 This Turborepo has been customized to meet the needs of the COEQWAL project.
 Key changes include:

-### Global Dependencies:
+### Global dependencies:

-- next, react, react-dom, and @types/node are installed globally to ensure consistency across apps and reduce duplication.
+- `next`, `react`, `react-dom`, all their types, and `typescript`, `@types/node`, and `prettier` are installed globally to ensure consistency across apps and reduce duplication.
+Compare the dependencies in the root `package.json` with the `package.json` in the individual `apps` and `packages` directories for details.

-- Shared TypeScript configuration (@repo/typescript-config) centralizes TypeScript settings.
+### Shared packages:

-### Shared Packages:
+- The shared `eslint-config`, `typescript-config` and `ui` are standard for Turborepo setups, but these can be customized for the project.

-- A packages/ui package provides reusable UI components.
+- Jill is expecting to set up a common Mapbox map package, a shared data package, a common parameters library package, an api package, and a language translation package.
-- A packages/types package stores shared TypeScript types.
+- The Viz Team should feel free to set up packages to support their common work.

 ## Adding a new app